International Society for Music Information Retrieval: Annual conferences

 Since its inception in 2000, ISMIR has been the world’s leading forum for research on the modelling, creation, searching, processing and use of musical data.
 Researchers across the globe meet at the annual conference conducted by the society.
 It is known by the same acronym as the society, ISMIR.
-Following is the list of previous conferences held by the society.
+Following is the list of conferences held by the society.